dnsos/deinns/_pages/climate_scenarios.md

 {:.m-image__fullwidth .m-image__border}
 ![Climate Scenarios Viewer: Mouseover]({{site.baseurl}}/img/vks_general-mouseover.png)

-_Note: This tool is an experimental prototype and will undergo further revision._
+_Note: This tool is an experimental prototype.
+We are currently refining the concept and improving the design and the functionality._